easy-coding-standard/easy-coding-standard/README.md

 I didn't really typed "PhpCsFixer\Fixer\Strict\DeclareStrictTypesFixer" or even "declare_strict_types".
 Who would remember that (and other 100+ ones)?

-Awesome [NEON plugin] to PHPStorm by [David Matejka]() helps us with fuzzy class autocomplete:
+Awesome [NEON plugin for PHPStorm](https://plugins.jetbrains.com/plugin/7060-neon-support) by [David Matějka](http://www.matej21.cz/) helps us by **fuzzy class auto complete**:

 @todo - fuzzy image typing class parts

-Usually 2 letters from each important word is engouht.
+Usually 2 letters from each important word is enought.
 Like "Sttyfi" in this case.

 This also allows you to add your checker very easily.